Ryōichi Sasakawa

-Ryōichi Sasakawa (笹川 良一, Sasakawa Ryōichi) was a Japanese suspected war criminal, businessman, far-right politician, and philanthropist.
-He was born in Minoh, Osaka.
-In the 1930s and during the Second World War he was active both in finance and in politics, actively supporting the Japanese war effort including raising his own paramilitary units.
-He was elected to the Japanese parliament during the war.
-After Japan's defeat he was imprisoned for a time, accused of war crimes, and then found financial success in various business ventures, including motorboat-racing gambling events (Kyōtei) and ship building.
-He supported anticommunist activities, including the World Anti-Communist League.
-In 1951 he helped found the Nippon Foundation and became its first president.
+Ryōichi Sasakawa (笹川 良一, Sasakawa Ryōichi) was a Japanese businessman, far-right politician, class A war criminal, and philanthropist.

+In the 1930s and during the Second World War, he was active both in finance and in politics, actively supporting the Japanese war effort including raising his own paramilitary units.

+After Japan's defeat he was accused of war crimes and imprisoned for a time.
+After his release, he found financial success in various business ventures, including motorboat-racing gambling events (Kyōtei) and ship building.
+He supported anti-communist activities, including the World Anti-Communist League.
+In 1951 he founded the Nippon Foundation and became its first president.
 The foundation has done charitable work around the world, for which it and Sasakawa have received many official honors.